X Close

 amphitheatre

 The original designers of amphitheatres had an understanding of 'critical distance'.
 As we move closer to the performance the direct sound gets louder and clearer.
 As we move away from the performance direct sound diminishes (inverse square law) whereas reverberation can remain constant.
 Some amphitheatres have the unique capacity to maintain a constant 'critical distance' providing an even balance of direct and reverberant sound throughout the theatre.
-Without understanding 'Critical Distance' all other knowledge on acoustics has no meaning.
+Without understanding 'Critical Distance' all other knowledge on acoustics (in reference to music) has no meaning.

 End of Topic 1